 Check best prices on places to stay in North Carolina!

 Originally posted on our sister site Travel Through Life on November 13, 2017.
 It has been expanded and revised (as of May 28, 2018) to stay current while also reflecting our opinions.

 Charlotte is the largest city in North Carolina and is home to the largest airport, so many travelers have probably passed through the Queen City.
 In nearby Cabarrus County, Charlotte Motor Speedway gets busy each year when the big races come to town.
 Closer to the city, there are some interesting neighborhoods that have a good selection of restaurants and breweries.
 The US National Whitewater Center is another fun thing to do in Charlotte, and wildly popular during the warmer months.
-Of course, the Carolina Panthers and Charlotte Hornets are a big deal and the Charlotte Knights play Minor League Baseball at the beautiful BB&T Ballpark.
+Of course, the Carolina Panthers and Hornets are a big deal and the Knights play Minor League Baseball at the beautiful BB&T Ballpark.

 Start enjoying these three North Carolina cities by spending time walking around the North Carolina State Capitol in Raleigh.
 Get outside and walk around Umstead State Park, the Neuse River Trail, or the Museum of Art Park.
 If you like a good brew, visit the Raleigh Beer Garden and search through their Guinness World Record-winning selection of drinks.

 If you’re looking for a cool city that’s a bit lower key than Raleigh, then Durham is perfect for you!
 Sarah P. Duke Gardens and Durham’s quaint, historic downtown are great ways to enjoy the interior of the city, but it’s quite spread out.
 There are also quite a few ways to enjoy the outdoors in Durham.
 If you want more details on things to do in Durham, check out this guide by yours truly!